Feeding your Snake

 When feeding live food, it can be quite simple.
 If the snake does not react to the food, one, the prey may not be moving enough to attract the snake, or two the snake may be stressed out / feeling exposed.
 Never leave uneaten live food in with a snake as they can chew on the snake’s skin and cause harm.

 You can view our assortment of live feeders here: Live Feeders

-When feeding a frozen mouse or rat, the first step is to dethaw it in very hot water.
-After the food has been dethawed it needs to be heated again with hot water to make it as warm as possible.
+When feeding a frozen mouse or rat, the first step is to thaw it in very hot water.
+After the food has been thawed it needs to be heated again with hot water to make it as warm as possible.

 With tongs, you then insert the food in the cage moving it around to simulate live food!
-The biggest reason for snakes not eating frozen food can be it is not convinced the food is alive!
-Make sure the food is nice and warm and that you are moving it around (such as pretending to make it crawl and not just dangling from the sky).
+The biggest reason for snakes to refuse frozen, is because they are not convinced that it is alive!
+Make sure when offering frozen, that you are moving it around (for example, pretend to make it crawl versus just dangling the food in front of their face).

 You can also try making the room dark or covering the front of the cage that way the snake feels less exposed and more comfortable during feeding.